-A DC Museum Wedding Filled with Swoon-Worthy Decor Ideas
+A DC Museum Wedding Filled With Swoon-Worthy Decor Ideas

 While Adrienne Leach is no longer waiting tables, she does credit her time at 14th street’s Italian restaurant, Etto for introducing her to her now husband, Stephen Korda.
 At the time, Stephen was staging in the kitchen—but amidst the restaurant’s cozy aesthetic, the pair grew close quickly.
-So, quickly that when Stephen took a new job up the street at The Garden District, Adrienne began to split her shifts between the two restaurants.
+So quickly that when Stephen took a new job up the street at The Garden District, Adrienne began to split her shifts between the two restaurants.
 After dating for six months, the pair moved in together.
 Four years and one engagement later, the couple planned a chic celebration at the National Museum of Women in the Arts.
 Check out their DC museum wedding to learn more about the couple, where they got their inspiration for the big day, and more.

 Get more Washingtonian Weddings inspo: